Carleson measure estimates and $\epsilon$-approximation of bounded harmonic functions, without Ahlfors regularity assumptions: Introduction

 and for all $x \in \partial\Omega$ and all $r > 0$

-\noi It is then clear by normal families that (1.2) and (1.3) hold for every bounded harmonic function on $\Omega$ with constant $C = C_{\ve}$ depending only on $\ve$ and $\Omega$.
-It is also clear that by local mollifications (1.2) and (1.3) will hold with $g \in C^{\infty}(\Omega)$; see [Ga] page 347.
+\noi It is clear by normal families that (1.2) and (1.3) then hold for every bounded harmonic function on $\Omega$ with constant $C = C_{\ve}$ depending only on $\ve$ and $\Omega$.
+It is also clear that after local mollifications (1.2) and (1.3) will hold with $g \in C^{\infty}(\Omega)$; see [Ga], page 347.

-\vv The notion of $\ve$-approximation was introduced by Varopoulos in [Va1] and [Va2] in connection with corona theorems and $H^1-BMO$ duality.
-Chapter VIII of [Ga] gave a proof for all $\ve >0$ on the upper half plane and Dahlberg [Dal] extended the proof to Lipschitz domains using his work relating square functions to maximal functions.
-Later Kenig, Koch, Pipher and Toro [KKoPT] applied $\ve$-approximation to more general elliptic boundary value problems to prove that on any Lipschitz domain elliptic harmonic measure is $A_{\infty}$ equivalent to boundary surface measure.
-Further connections between $\ve$-approximation, Carleson measure estimates, square functions, maximal functions, and $A_{\infty}$ conditions for elliptic measures have been obtained on Lipschitz domains by several authors, including [DKP], [JK], [HKMP], [KKiPT] and [Pi], and on domains with Ahlfors regular boundaries by [AGMT], [HLMN], [HM1], [HM2] and [HMM2], and more recently by [Az], [AHMMT], [BH], [H], [HMM3], [HMMTZ1] and [HMMTZ2].
+\vv The notion of $\ve$-approximation was introduced by Varopoulos in [Va1] and [Va2] in works on corona problems and $H^1-BMO$ duality.
+Chapter VIII of [Ga] gave a proof for all $\ve >0$ on the upper half plane and Dahlberg [Dal] extended the proof to Lipschitz domains, using his work connecting square functions to maximal functions.
+Later Kenig, Koch, Pipher and Toro [KKoPT] applied $\ve$-approximation to more general elliptic boundary value problems and proved to that on any Lipschitz domain elliptic harmonic measure is $A_{\infty}$ equivalent to boundary surface measure.
+Further connections between $\ve$-approximation, Carleson measure estimates, square functions, maximal functions, and $A_{\infty}$ conditions for elliptic measures have been obtained on Lipschitz domains by several authors, including [DKP], [JK], [HKMP], [KKiPT] and [Pi], and then on domains with Ahlfors regular boundaries by [AGMT], [HLMN], [HM1], [HM2] and [HMM2], and most recently by [Az], [AHMMT], [BH], [H], [HMM3], [HMMTZ1] and [HMMTZ2].

-\vv The papers [HMM2] and [GMT] have connected $\ve$-approximation and Carleson measures to rectifiability in domains with Ahlfors regular boundaries.
-To explain their work we give three definitions:
+\vv The papers [HMM2] and [GMT] connect $\ve$-approximation and Carleson measures to rectifiability in domains with Ahlfors regular boundaries.
+To explain their work we give three definitions: The open set $\Omega \subset \R^{n}$ satisfies a {\emph {corkscrew condition}} if there exists a constant $\alpha$ such that whenever $x \in \partial \Omega$ and $0 < r < {\rm {diam}}(\Omega)$ there exists ball $B(p,\alpha r)$ so that

+\noi If $\Omega$ is a connected open set with the corkscrew condition we say $\Omega$ is a {\emph {corkscrew domain}}.
+For $n > d \geq 0$, a set $E\subset\R^{n}$ is called $d$-{\textit {Ahlfors regular}} (or simply Ahlfors regular if $d$ is clear from the context) if there exists a constant $c>0$ such that for all $x \in E$ and $0 < r < \diam(E),$